rvennam/check-scanner/workshop/part1-learn_openshift/exercise-1.md

 You've completed the first exercise!
 Let's recap -- in this exercise, you:

-* Deployed the "Example Health" Node.js application directly from GitHub into your cluster
+* Deployed the "Check Upload" Node.js application directly from GitHub into your cluster
   * Used the "Source to Image" strategy provided by OpenShift
 * Deployed an end-to-end development pipeline
   * New commits that happen in GitHub can be pushed to your cluster with a simple \(re\)build